MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension-troubleshoot.md

 Error Message: Failed to save the assessment output with an unknown error.

-Possible causes: This error may appear due to any of the given reasons-
+Possible causes: This error may appear due to any of the given reasons.
-1. The user may not have the appropriate permission to access the folder that is chosen for saving the assessment.
+-	The user may not have the appropriate permission to access the folder that is chosen for saving the assessment.
-2. The folder is already in use by another program.
+-	The folder is already in use by another program.

 Remediation actions: You need to ensure that the logged in user has read and write permissions on the assessment data folder.
-In case you've changed the assessment data folder path, check the current assessment path mentioned in extension settings is correct.And then try to create a new assessment after closing any open assessment file(s).
+In case you've changed the assessment data folder path, check the current assessment path mentioned in extension settings is correct.
+And then try to create a new assessment after closing any open assessment file(s).

 ### Error Code: ODC-0003